 1. Reallocate Your Marketing Budget

 The hard reality is that brands do need marketing to continue growing at any time, never mind through a recession or economic downturn.
-But with the cost of traditional paid ads increasing and the ROI of said ads decreasing, many brands have been looking for alternatives, even without the current state of the economy.
+But with the cost of traditional paid ads increasing and the return on ad spend (ROAS) decreasing, many brands have been looking for alternatives, even without the current state of the economy.

 It makes sense that as you approach your 2023 budget, you put paid ads under the microscope.
 In the next year, it’s going to be even more important to make sure you’re getting the best return on your investment possible.
 But even major brands are mixed on whether or not slashing their ad spend is the right thing to do.